cdcarson/frieda/README.md

 Frieda aims to provide a dead-simple developer experience for javascript and typescript projects using the PlanetScale serverless driver.

 ### Goals

 - Create solid, documented javascript code based on a database schema.
-- Provide well-typed `CrUD` and `SELECT` methods for the _boring_ stuff.
+- Provide well-typed `CrUD` and `SELECT` methods for the boring things.
-- Allow the developer to write _more interesting_ stuff in vanilla MySQL, with type-safety.
+- Allow writing more interesting things in vanilla MySQL, with type-safety.
-- Limit having to maintain schema information outside the database itself.
-There is one naming convention for javascript models and fields.
-Javascript types are inferred using a set of reasonable assumptions.
-In the case where a type assumption needs to be overridden, or a type needs to be narrowed, Frieda provides a way to do so in `frieda.config.js`.
-The primary source of truth, however, is the database schema.
-There is no separate `xyz.schema` file, where the _entire_ schema is defined.
+- Eliminate `xyz.schema` files, and minimize data definition.
+The single source of truth is the database schema itself.
+Javascript types are mostly inferred from the schema using a set of reasonable conventions.
+There are a small number of "type annotations" to deal with cases where a convention might need to be overridden or a javascript type narrowed.
+These annotations are stored in database column comments.

 ### Non-goals

 Frieda is not meant to be an ORM or a query builder.
 It doesn't understand or manage relations between tables.
 Beyond certain basic `CrUD` and `SELECT` queries, it does not attempt to write SQL for you.
 Frieda does not manage the schema or track migrations.
 If you need these things, try Prisma (to manage the schema) and Kysely (to help write queries.)

 ### So, Frieda may be for you if...